denoptim-project/DENOPTIM/doc/doxygen/developer_manual.md

 Except the action check the parameters and process the parameters, which are performed by a specific class associated with the specific program task (e.g.,for the GA this is performed by the class GAParameters in the package denoptim.programs.denovo) all the others are performed by the class RunTimeParameters in the package denoptim.programs.
 These actions create a unique set of parameters (i.e., settings) that serve as argument for the class performing the program.
 This class is usually located in a package identified by a name descriptive of the associated program(e.g., denoptim.ga for the Genetic Algotithm, denoptim.fragmeneter for the fragmentation algorithm).

 This is the typical workflow for every denoptim program with few minor exceptions.
 At this point, every program is handled by different packages and every program has its principal package.
-These are discussed for each program below:
+These are discussed below for each program:

 * * *